Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Evaluating the Robustness of Distortion-Aware Brushing

+\boldsubsubsection{Baseline brushing techniques} We select data-guided brushing techniques (\autoref{sec:dgb}) as baselines because they share a common analytic goal with \brush: identifying MD clusters.
+Axis-guided brushing (\autoref{sec:axisguided}) techniques are not included because they (1) operate on multiple coordinated attribute-based views (SPLOMs) instead of a single MDP and (2) serve a different analytic purpose (\autoref{sec:axisguided}), limiting their capability to identify MD clusters (see Appendix I).

-\boldsubsection{Task.} To evaluate the accuracy of brushing techniques, we asked participants to perform an interactive labeling task \cite{sacha17tvcg, peltonen13eurovis} to identify and label clusters known to exist in the MD space but not clearly visible in the projections.
-Interactive labeling was picked as it is widely used to explore MD data in visual analytics \cite{sacha17tvcg, peltonen13eurovis, jiazhi21tvcg}, and is described as an important use case of previous brushing techniques \cite{aupetit14vast, novotny06wscg}.
+\boldsubsubsection{Task} We ask participants to perform interactive labeling \cite{sacha17tvcg, peltonen13eurovis}.
+The aim of the task is to label a single designated cluster in the MD data by brushing them on the 2D MDP represented by a monochrome scatterplot.
+We pick the task as it is widely used to explore MD data in visual analytics \cite{sacha17tvcg, peltonen13eurovis, jiazhi21tvcg}, and is an important use case of previous brushing techniques \cite{aupetit14vast, novotny06wscg}.

+\boldsubsubsection{Procedure} One experimenter manages the experiment for all participants individually and in person.
+After a participant signs the consent form, the experimenter explains the concept of MD data and why 2D projections cannot precisely depict them.
+Then, the experimenter details the tasks and goals of the experiment.
+During the introduction, the participants are free to ask questions.

+Participants are then exposed to 36 trials; each is associated with a single combination of the independent variables.
+We divide the trials into four sessions, where each session is assigned to a single \textsc{Technique}.
+In each session, after the experimenter demonstrates the technique, participants are given a maximum of five minutes to practice and pose questions.
+For the practice, we use a dataset and projections different from those used for the main study (detailed below).
+The order of the sessions (i.e., the order of the \textsc{Techniques}) is counterbalanced using a four-level Latin square design (Appendix F).
+Each of these sessions contains nine trials (every combination of \textsc{DistortionAmount} and \textsc{GlobalInspection}), where the order of these trials is again counterbalanced using a Latin rectangular design (Appendix F).
+As we notice that each trial takes at most around 120 seconds in a pilot study, we set no specific time limit for each trial.

+Finally, we conducted a semi-structured post-study interview investigating the usability of brushing techniques and task difficulty (Appendix A).
+The experiment took less than 50 minutes for all participants.
+We detail our apparatus in Appendix J.